surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Save As / Update option for a saved report in Edit

-save the updated report after the changes made to report by clicking on save button on dashboard screen.
+Save the updated report after the changes made to report by clicking on save button on dashboard screen.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/8f646429db04aa96c0908e2837ac3e8a52d03450/images/update_report.png)
 ## Save a Shared Report after changes